guardian/consent-management-platform/README.md

 #### options.isInUS

-type: `boolean`<br>
+type: `boolean`
-required: yes

 ### onConsentNotification(callback)

 returns: `void`

+#### callback(result)

+type: `function`

 Callbacks are invoked when the consent state:

 -   is acquired
-- changes (eg. if a user changes to their privacy preferences).
+-   changes (eg. if a user changes their privacy preferences).

-If the consent state has already been acquired when `onConsentNotification` is called, the callback is invoked immediately.
+If the consent state has already been acquired when `onConsentNotification` is called, the callback will be invoked immediately.

-#### callback(result)

-type: `function`<br/>

 ##### result.tcfState